ezsystems/commerce-documentation/docs/guide/price_engine/price_engine_api/price_engine_services/chainpriceservice/price_providers/localpriceprovider.md

 The base price is used to calculate the list price and customer price.

-The local price provider makes a best price search.
+The local price provider performs the best price search.
 The customer price is always the best price (scaled or base price).

 ## VAT and currency